SteveOv/debingest/README.md

 $ python3 ingest.py -f examples/cw_eri.json -q hardest
 ```

-The json file adds support for configuration that would be difficult with
+The json file adds support for configuration that would be difficult with the
-the command line arguments.
-Currently this is limited to setting up poly
+command line arguments.
+The initial use was to set up poly fitting instructions
-fitting instructions in the JKTEBOP in files produced.
-An example of the
-additional json file settings is shown below.
+in the JKTEBOP in files produced, an example of which is shown below.

 ```json
 {